 Tuna tostada: raw tuna marinated in charred habanero salsa and guacamole on a crispy tortilla

 Mezcal served in traditional clay copitas with house-made corn chips

-A michelada cocktail of spicy salsas, lime juice and Dos Equis lager, finished with a chilli and lime salt rim
+A michelada cocktail of spicy salsas, lime juice and lager, finished with a chilli and lime salt rim

 A sugary churros twist

-Sanchez taquerías offer delicious contemporary Mexican street food in two locations, one in the hip Meatpacking District and the other at Torvehallerne, the city-centre food market.
+Sanchez taquerías offer delicious contemporary Mexican street food in four locations, including Nordhavn.
 The street stalls’ tacos (opening image) have been ranked among Europe’s best street food.
-As well as sourcing locally and organically where possible, Sanchez is socially conscious, using only heirloom corn obtained from several small communities in Mexico that use traditional agricultural techniques to grow organic and sustainable crops.
+As well as sourcing locally and organically where possible, Sanchez is socially conscious, using only heirloom corn obtained from several small communities in Mexico that follow traditional agricultural techniques to grow organic and sustainable crops.
 Owner and head chef Rosio Sanchez is the former head of pastry at Noma.
-Three tacos cost 105 krone (£12).
+Three tacos cost 155 krone (£9).